 The support initiative focuses on two parallel actions:

-a) the material support of 50 volunteer teams across the country in equipment, which will be selected on the basis of specific evaluation criteria.
+a) the material support, in equipment, of 50 volunteer teams across the country, which were selected on the basis of specific evaluation criteria.

 149 highly committed volunteer teams were invited to participate in the program, of which 98 responded to the evaluation process.
 For the selection of the total of 50 teams, WWF Greece followed a proven methodology, through questionnaires, personal interviews and on-site visits, to fully understand the teams’ scope of action, as well as to accurately capture their equipment needs.
 By using this methodology, WWF ensured an in-depth analysis and showcased, through specific criteria, the most vulnerable areas and teams.